fangli-DX3906/PySVAR/README.md

-This package allows users to estimate the SVAR model, just like the way of using sklearn.
+This package allows users to estimate the SVAR model in a manner similar to using sklearn.